Yash212006/localrepo/README.md

 # Odd Even C code
-This program helps us to find the odd even numer.
+This program helps us to find the odd even numer effectively.